 The quick answer: You don’t need to manually defragment a modern operating system.
 The longer answer: let’s go through a couple scenarios and explain so you can understand why you probably don’t need to defrag.

 If You’re Using Windows with an SSD Drive

-If you’re using an SSD (Solid State Drive) in your computer, you should not be defragmenting the drive to avoid excessive wear and tear—in fact, Windows 7 is smart enough to disable defrag for SSD drives.
+If you’re using an SSD (Solid State Drive) in your computer, you should not be defragmenting the drive to avoid excessive wear and tear—in fact, Windows 7 or 8 is smart enough to disable defrag for SSD drives.
 Here’s what Microsoft’s engineering team has to say on the subject:

 Windows 7 will disable disk defragmentation on SSD system drives.
 Because SSDs perform extremely well on random read operations, defragmenting files isn’t helpful enough to warrant the added disk writing defragmentation produces…

 ….the automatic scheduling of defragmentation will exclude partitions on devices that declare themselves as SSDs.

 If you’re running Windows Vista, you should make sure to disable the automatic defrag and question your operating system choices, and if you’re using Windows XP with an SSD, one has to wonder why you’d have such an expensive solid state drive running with an ancient and unsupported operating system when you could switch to Linux instead.

 If You’re Running Windows 7 or 8.x